 Days 18-20: Kayak the Snake River & Trip End

-Returning to Gros Ventre after our climb of the Grand, we’ll rest, relax and prepare for our last adventure.
-With professional guides, we’ll spend a day whitewater kayaking in inflatable kayaks on the Snake River.
-After kayaking, we’ll return to Gros Ventre and celebrate three weeks of adventure, fun and accomplishment.
+We will take one last day hike in Grand Teton National Park to soak in the beauty.
+Then, with professional guides, we’ll spend a day in inflatable kayaks on the Snake River.
+After kayaking, we’ll return to Colter Bay and celebrate three weeks of adventure, fun and accomplishment.

 10 nights of frontcountry camping.
 Campground facilities will vary and may include flush toilets, hot showers and/or laundry.